| Getting your Trinity Audio player ready... |

 Tip #3: Read the Passage First

 Many people offering GMAT Critical Reasoning strategies recommend that test-takers read a CR question stem before reading the passage.
-The reasoning is that you will know which type of question you need to answer and can read the passage with that information in mind.
+The reasoning is that you will know which type of question you need to answer.
+Thus, you’ll read the passage with that information in mind.

-While this strategy may seem like a neat shortcut, I’ve found that students generally don’t save any time by approaching CR questions in this way.
+This strategy may seem like a neat shortcut.
+However, I’ve found that students generally don’t save any time by approaching CR questions in this way.
 In fact, reading the question first can actually add to the time they spend on a CR question.

 Why?
 Because if they’re thinking about the question and reading the passage with that in mind, they may be distracted from noticing details, making connections, or identifying gaps in the argument that they would otherwise see.
-They may even be tempted to glance back at the question from time to time as they’re reading the passage, to see whether they’ve hit on a sentence that answers the question.
+They may even be tempted to glance back at the question from time to time as they’re reading the passage.
+They may want to see whether they’ve hit on a sentence that answers the question.

-Distracted reading is likely to result in a shallow or incomplete understanding of a CR argument, which will only make answering the question more challenging.
+Distracted reading is likely to result in a shallow or incomplete understanding of a CR argument.
+This will only make answering the question more challenging.

-And at the end of the day, you will probably have to read the question stem again after you’ve read the passage, just to make sure that you’re answering the right question as you begin to eliminate answer choices.
+Anyway, you will probably have to read the question stem again after you’ve read the passage.
+You’ll have to double-check that you’re answering the right question as you begin to eliminate answer choices.
 Is reading the question both before and after you read the passage an effective way to save time?

 TTP PRO TIP: